Thor-tech-of-metal/repo-it-notes/mac/mac-bash.md

 ```
 export DATA_STORE_DB_HOST="localhost"
 ```
-3)close the termial and open another one
+3) Close the termial and open another one

 #### set up your env vars Zsh